 - Representations of AFC remain true;

 - Compliance by AFC with agreements;

 - Receipt of required documents; and

 - Receipt of regulatory approvals.

-AFC or AFG could decide to complete the AFC merger even though one or more of these conditions has not been met, except that AFC will not be able to complete the AFC merger if the fairness opinion of Duff & Phelps is withdrawn for any reason before the merger occurs.
-Neither
+- 8

-AFC nor AFG can be certain when or if the conditions to the AFC merger will be satisfied or waived, or that the AFC merger will be completed.
+AFG and AFC have received the tax opinion described above.
+AFC or AFG could decide to complete the AFC merger even though one or more of these other conditions has not been met, except that AFC will not be able to complete the AFC merger if the fairness opinion of Duff & Phelps is withdrawn for any reason before the merger occurs.
+Neither AFC nor AFG can be certain when or if the conditions to the AFC merger will be satisfied or waived, or that the AFC merger will be completed.